anrigu/melo_project/examples/IMPLEMENTATION_NOTES.md

 ## Overview of Changes

-We've updated the EGTA framework to study how strategic agents allocate their trading between two market mechanisms (CDA and MELO).
+Updated the EGTA framework to see howstrategic agents allocate their trading between two market mechanisms (CDA and MELO).
 The key changes are:

 ### 1. Updated MeloSimulator Class